 To get the helicopter into a stable hover it first needs to generate enough Lift to overcome its weight.
 To move the helicopter vertically upwards it needs slightly more Lift than Weight.
 This will bring the helicopter slowly into the air with a slow upwards movement.
 When Lift = Weight it hovers.

-If the pilots controls the helicopter to create huge amounts of Lift the helicopter will scream into the air like a Bottle Rocket!
+If the pilot commands the helicopter to create huge amounts of Lift the helicopter will scream into the air like a Bottle Rocket!
 This is never a good idea!

 The Swashplate is an ingenious device that allows the aircraft control linkages to transmit their movements into the rotating parts of the Main Rotor System and its rotor blades.